This policy applies to all school events on and off site.

 - Students with Special Needs: Students with medical issues should have these issues recorded on their school medical profile.
 This includes students using the acne treatment Roacataine as these students cannot be exposed to the sun and their medical records should reflect this information.
 It is recommended that parents also inform the HPE teacher of any issues.
 HPE is a compulsory part of the curriculum in Australia and exemptions from HPE will only be given when supported by an appropriate medical specialist.

 - Some medications render students sun sensitive (eg. Roaccutane, Doxycycline, Metronidaz).
-Parents are asked to inform the appropriate Year Coordinator if a student is on sun sensitive medication so it can be included on excursion medical records.
+Parents are asked to inform the appropriate House Leader if a student is on sun sensitive medication so it can be included on excursion medical records.

 - A student’s Physical Education teacher should be informed if a student is taking a sun sensitive medication.